HiredGunDev/spriggler/docs/architecture.md

 2. Log which constraints are violated and why
 3. Alert user: "Cannot reach target humidity, all available devices at capacity"

-### Hardware Failure
+### Sensor Failure

-When a device or sensor stops responding:
+When a sensor stops responding:

-1. Mark it unavailable
+1. Mark it stale after N missed reports
-2. Re-solve without that resource
-3. Alert user
-4. Continue with degraded capability
+2. Safety monitor cannot verify environment safety
+3. Affected devices enter safe state
+4. Alert user: "Sensor offline, environment in safe mode"

+**No sensor data = no device operation.** The system will not blindly control devices without feedback.

-### Calibration Stale
+### Calibration Drift

-When calibration data is old or ambient conditions differ significantly from calibration conditions:

-1. Reduce model confidence
-2. Widen acceptable prediction error
-3. Suggest recalibration
+When passive recalibration detects consistent prediction errors:

+1. Diagnose: is the error in the envelope model or a device model?
+2. If envelope: "Envelope conductance has changed.
+Possible physical cause.
+Inspect structure."
+3. If device: "Device X thermal output has decreased 20% since calibration.
+Possible equipment degradation."
+4. Widen prediction tolerance to avoid false safety alerts while drift is within manageable bounds
+5. If drift exceeds manageable bounds, recommend physical inspection and potential recalibration

 ## What Carries Forward from 0.2